Andriy9005/capstone_project_AB/README.md

 The CAPSTONE project.
 Current situation:
   the customer,  Lending club does not have the comprehensive decsision-based predictive tool for classifying loan applications.
-The current processes are outdated and often the decisions are made, based on the case-be-case approach.
+The current processes are outdated and often the decisions are made, based on the case-by-case approach, manually.

 Problem statement:
  the board management states, that current practices are outdated  and time-consuming, the quality of loan portfolio can be improved, the risk-reward ratio - optimised, share of bad loand - decreased.